PagerDuty, Inc. (PD) CEO Jennifer Tejada on Q3 2021 Results - Earnings Call Transcript

 And I think Jen, the one thing I would just add to that Kingsley, is that we've been remarkably consistent in terms of having our enterprise and mid-market customers expand with us.
 And again, this was another quarter where we saw roughly a third of them, expand with us, which is always good to see.
 But we have seen companies sort of getting back to pre-COVID type activity.

-So, the sorts of projects that are associated with the things that Jen mentioned, like DevOps transformation or cloud migration, those projects are back on the table happening.
+So, the sorts of projects that was associated with the things that Jen mentioned, like DevOps transformation or cloud migration, those projects are back on the table happening.
 And that's certainly proving to be a tailwind for us.
 And that's helping kind of sustain that 80% of our revenue coming from the enterprise, and mid-market segment.

 Kingsley Crane